Subspace decomposition with defect diffusion coefficient: Implementation aspects

 If the local patch problems are solved by direct factorization on spaces of dimension $n_{\mathrm{loc}}$, then $C_{\mathrm{loc}}(n_{\mathrm{loc}})=\mathcal{O}(n_{\mathrm{loc}}^3)$.
 Alternatively, if the local problems are solved approximately using optimal methods, one may assume $C_{\mathrm{loc}}(n_{\mathrm{loc}})=\mathcal{O}(n_{\mathrm{loc}})$.
 The recombination cost $C_{\mathrm{comb}}(n_{\mathrm{loc}})$ depends on the chosen implementation but is always of lower order.
 In all cases, the qualitative comparison between the three methods remains unchanged. \end{remark}

 The three preconditioners therefore represent different trade--offs.
 The Direct-DD method provides the smallest iteration numbers and thus the fastest convergence per sample, but at the price of the largest per-sample setup cost.
 The ND-DD method is computationally the cheapest in terms of setup, since the preconditioner is reused for all samples, but this advantage is often outweighed by a substantial increase in iteration numbers when defects are present.
 The OO-DD method balances these two extremes: its offline stage is more expensive than that of the ND-DD, but this cost is averaged over many samples, while its per-sample setup is much cheaper than that of the Direct-DD and its iteration numbers are typically close to those of the Direct-DD.
-Hence, for large Monte-Carlo simulations, the OO-DD preconditioner provides the most favorable compromise between computational cost and convergence speed.
-The numerical experiments in Section~\ref{sec:6} underline this behavior and illustrate the practical relevance of the offline-online strategy.
+Hence, for large Monte-Carlo simulations, the OO-DD preconditioner provides the most favorable compromise between computational cost and convergence speed, and its one-time offline cost is increasingly amortized as the number of Monte Carlo samples grow.
+The numerical experiments in Section \ref{sec:6} underline this behavior and illustrate the practical relevance of the offline-online strategy.